vip-99/Madrid-Daily-Weather/README.md

-***Using data visualization and analytical techniques, the project aims to***:
+## Using data visualization and analytical techniques, the project aims to

-Understand temperature fluctuations and seasonal patterns Examine the relationship between humidity and atmospheric pressure Analyze wind speed and cloud cover variations
+1. Understand temperature fluctuations and seasonal patterns

+2. Examine the relationship between humidity and atmospheric pressure

+3. Analyze wind speed and cloud cover variations

-Identify the distribution of weather events such as rain, fog, and thunderstorms Provide an interactive dashboard for better weather trend exploration.
+4. Identify the distribution of weather events such as rain, fog, and thunderstorms

-***Tools Used***
+5. Provide an interactive dashboard for better weather trend exploration.

+## Tools Used

-Power BI Desktop – Data visualization and dashboard creation Power Query – Data cleaning and transformation
+1. Power BI Desktop – Data visualization and dashboard creation

+2. Power Query – Data cleaning and transformation

-DAX (Data Analysis Expressions) – Creating calculated measures and KPIs Excel / CSV Dataset – Source data for weather records
+3. DAX (Data Analysis Expressions) – Creating calculated measures and KPIs

+4. Excel / CSV Dataset – Source data for weather records

-***Key DAX Measures Used***
+## Key DAX Measures Used

 Average Maximum Temperature